UltraMessaging/um_perf/README.md

 messages leaves no bandwidth for loss recovery.
 Our testing has verified that a very low loss rate can be recovered successfully at a high sustained message rate.
-But any loss more than a few packets per second will result in significant unrecoverable loss for the lossy receiver.
+But any loss of more than a few packets per second will result in significant unrecoverable loss for the lossy receiver.
 The receiver does not degrade gradually, it degrades suddenly and significantly ("falls off a cliff").

-However, 1.64M msgs/sec is only expected during bursts of traffic, followed by significantly lower message rate, then LBT-RM can be easily tuned to recover from significant loss during those bursts.
+However, 1.64M msgs/sec is only expected during bursts of traffic, followed by a significantly lower message rate, then LBT-RM can be easily tuned to recover from significant loss during those bursts.